Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 What are the risks of plastic surgery?

 Every surgery involves risks, including infection, bleeding, reactions to anaesthesia, asymmetries, and unwanted scars.
-My role as a surgeon is to minimise these risks as much as possible through refined technique, rigorous planning, careful selection of the hospital, and close monitoring in the postoperative period.
+My role is to minimise these risks as much as possible through refined technique, rigorous planning, careful selection of the hospital, and close monitoring in the postoperative period.
 During the consultation, I openly discuss the specific risks of the procedure you are considering, so that your decision is informed and safe.

 What is the difference between a plastic surgeon and a doctor who performs aesthetic procedures?

-Does Dr. Walter operate on patients who have already had surgery with another doctor?
+Do you operate on patients who have already had surgery with another doctor?

 Yes.
 I receive patients who wish to revise or enhance the results of previous surgeries performed by other professionals.
 These cases, known as secondary or revision surgeries, require careful evaluation, as the anatomy has already been altered.
 During the consultation, I assess what has been done, what can be improved, and what the realistic limitations are.
 I am transparent about what is possible to achieve in each case.